SciCapt/Monte-Carlo-Neural-Nets/README.md

 ## Overview / Lore

 A package made to see how well a basic architecture of neural nets could be.
-The nets can be created with custom input and output heights, as well as full customization of the hidden layers' sizes (height and count of layers).
+The nets can be created with custom input and output heights, as well as full customization of the hidden layers' sizes (height and count of layers) and activation functions that are applied at each space between the layers.

-The basic operation of these nets is that they can be trained to some data set (or not, currently working on a 'self-training' chess AI example) by randomly 'tweaking' the different parameter weight values within the net.
+The basic operation of these nets is that they can be trained to some data set (or some score in an unsupervised case) by randomly 'tweaking' the different parameter weight values within the net.
 These weight values are clipped to be restrained to the range [-1, 1].

-By default, a RELU-type function is applied at every layer calculation to give non-linearites such that more advanced calculations are actually possible.
+If training a net in a supervised fashion, the training function, GenTrain(), iteratively creates 'generations' or 'batches' of nets from some parent net, and uses the one with the most improvement as the next parent net.

 This is on PyPI, view the latest release at: https://pypi.org/project/mcnets/